iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## Project does not display DVC experiments

-Iterative Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom git objects, like DVC experiment references.
+Iterative Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom git objects, like <abbr>DVC experiment</abbr> references.
 So the experiments you push using `dvc exp push` may not automatically display in your project table.

 To manually check for updates in your repository, use the `Reload` button 🔄